bmatsuo/grandall.exp/README.md

     ^D
     $

-After grandalld is restarted visiting the bound URL will redirect to URL.
+After grandalld is restarted visiting the bound URL will redirect to the destination URL.

     open http://<grandalld-host-addr>/goplay